microsoft/react-native-windows-samples/docs/native-modules-setup.md

 However, there are some things you may need to check:

+#### 1. Fixing relative Nuget paths

-1. If you are writing a C++/WinRT module and have added any NuGet package dependencies, you'll see references to those packages in your vcxproj file as relative references e.g. `..\packages\...`.
+If you are writing a C++/WinRT module and have added any NuGet package dependencies, you'll see references to those packages in your vcxproj file as relative references e.g. `..\packages\...`.
 We need these to use the solution directory instead, so replace all mentions of `..\packages\` with `$(SolutionDir)\`.

 **Example:**